Nueva Esparta: Geography

 The main island of Margarita has an area of 1,020 km2.
 Its capital city is La Asunción.
 The main urban center is Porlamar.
 Other important towns are Juan Griego, Pampatar (home of the Port Authority), Punta de Piedras, San Juan Bautista, Las Guevaras, Las Hernández, Villa Rosa, Bella Vista (Margarita), and El Valle del Espíritu Santo.

 Nueva Esparta is located between the coordinates 10º44, 11º10` of North latitude and 63º (degrees) 46` (minutes), 64º13` of West longitude, in the insular region of the country.

-The entity is limited in all its cardinal points by the Caribbean Sea.
+The State is limited in all its cardinal points by the Caribbean Sea.

-Together, the three islands of the entity bring together magnificent beaches, wonderful mangroves and other landscapes that make it a true island paradise.
+Together, the three islands of the State bring together magnificent beaches, wonderful mangroves and other landscapes that make it a true island paradise.
 Margarita, the largest of them, has a maximum elevation on Copey Hill (900 meters above sea level) and includes the Macanao mountain core to the west.
 Coche and Cubagua are rocky cores covered with marine sediments and have a flat relief, with cliffs.
 The climate is arid or semi-arid, to the point that there are no permanent current rivers.
 The Nueva Esparta state is divided into 11 municipalities.